What is a Process Flow Diagram?

 Example of Process Flow diagram

-As per Fig-3, it is clearly showing that there is a flow in the process line, stream number (1) of 10000 lb/hr of wet gas with temperature between 90 F and 180 F and a pressure 20 Psi.
+As per Fig-3, it is clearly showing that there is a flow in the process line, stream number (1) of 10000 lb/hr of wet gas with a temperature between 90 F and 180 F and a pressure of 20 Psi.
 The variation in temperature is caused by a process upset at the upstream of PFD.
 Note that, only a stream number, (1),(2),(3) identifies the pipeline.
-Not included is line size, the material of construction, or pressure rating (ANSI 150, ANSI 300, etc) for any of the piping shown on the PFD.
+Not included is the line size, the material of construction, or the pressure rating (ANSI 150, ANSI 300, etc) for any of the piping shown on the PFD.
 Also, note that there is no symbol or data shown for the pump driver.
-Only equipment number, G-005 identifies the pump.
+Only the equipment number, G-005 identifies the pump.
 So it is very clear that the PFD represents the relationship between the main equipment of a process plant and at the same time, it does not show minute details like piping details and designations, etc.

 Flow summary table:

 |Molar Flow (Kmol/hr||108.7||144.2||301.0||1204.4||758.8||1204.4||42.6||1100.8|

 Codes and Standards for Process Flow Diagrams

 The following codes and standards can be used for developing process flow diagrams for the process industry.

 - SAA AS 1109

 - ISA 5.7